nikitailor/awsecsrebooter/README.md

 }
 ```

-5. Create a scheduled task using Cron.
+5. Create a scheduled task on your cluster using Cron.

+** NOTE: The time is UTC so ensure you schedule the task appropriately for your region **